watchOS system security overview

 Apple Watch can be configured for a system software update the same night.
-For more information on how the Apple Watch passcode gets stored to be used during the update see Keybags in iOS and iPadOS.
+For more information on how the Apple Watch passcode gets stored and used during the update see, Keybags.

 Enabling Find My on the paired iPhone also allows the use of Activation Lock on Apple Watch.
 Activation Lock makes it harder for anyone to use or sell an Apple Watch that has been lost or stolen.
 Activation Lock requires the user’s Apple ID and password to unpair, erase, or reactivate an Apple Watch.